- Why is Beowulf Important?

 Today, December 1998, Vol. 48, Issue 12.
 The author proposes that some parts of the Beowulf poem took place in North Kent, possibly on Harry Island (“Heorot” in the 11th century, and the name of Hrothgar’s Hall).
 Unfortunately, only the first part of the article is available free from History Today.
 Check your library for access to this popular periodical.

 In 2013, researchers announced that Excavations at Lejre in eastern Denmark, the site of a royal Danish court from the 6th to 10th century, revealed seven feasting halls of various ages, the remains of hundreds of animals, drinking vessels, and about 40 pieces of jewelry.
 Some scholars believe that the oldest feasting hall on the site may be Heorot.
-For more information on this ongoing archaeological investigation, see: Secrets of Beowulf Revealed, Lejre: Archaeological Excavations, Setting Found for Oldest English Epic Beowulf, and Discovering the Truth Behind Beowulf.
+For more information on this ongoing archaeological investigation, see: Secrets of Beowulf Revealed, Lejre: Archaeological Excavations, and Discovering the Truth Behind Beowulf.

 “For the first time, archaeology is giving us a glimpse of life in the key royal Danish site associated with the Beowulf legend.”